-Getting down to Macerata
+Getting to Macerata, Italy

 Moving Around in Macerata

-Blessed with natural beauty Macerata is one of the best cities in the region to walk around in.
+Blessed with natural beauty, Macerata is one of the best cities in the region to walk around in.
 The strategic, elevated position of the compact historic center offers gorgeous panoramic views of the landscape below and is easily navigated on foot.
 To explore the modern part of the city you can walk, use public transportation or drive.